jstopchick/wthr/README.md

 # wthr
-this is a bare-bones demo of nuxt and postgraphile configuration in the context of a very basic IOT scenario.
+this is a bare-bones, no security or configuration, demo of nuxt-postgraphile setup in the context of a basic IOT scenario; capturing and analyzing weather station readings.
 ## db schema
 ![wthr schema](db/wthr.png)
 ## tldr video